evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving). drivetrain.regen.onepedaldriving.stoppingmodes.HoldRoll

 ## Exterior